International Drug Sourcing: Examining the Risks and Potential Rewards

 Clinical Management Concerns

 An unnecessary prescription is always a waste of money.
 Therefore, we must focus on asking the right question first: Is the drug appropriate?
 When we think about patients taking medications, it’s important to determine whether they’re taking the right medication, at the right dose, and for the right duration.
-Employers who include ‘pharmaceutical tourism’ as an option within the benefit, eliminate the clinical management protection they in place that helps ensure the prescription is appropriate and necessary.
+Employers who include ‘pharmaceutical tourism’ as an option within the benefit, eliminate the clinical management protection they have in place that helps ensure the prescription is appropriate and necessary.
 Otherwise, it’s more money added to the plan spend, not to mention additional dollars wasted on travel expenses.

 Travel Concerns